Key Takeaways: Ceiling Fan Maintenance

-• Deep maintenance every 6 months includes tightening screws, lubricating bearings, and checking blade balance.
+• Deep maintenance every 6 months includes tightening screws, lubricating bearings (if applicable), and checking blade balance.

-• Proper ceiling fan care can extend motor life by 2-3 years and improve energy efficiency by up to 15%.
+• Proper care extends motor life by 2-3 years and improves energy efficiency by up to 15%.

 Is Your Ceiling Fan Working Harder Than It Should?